-Distinguishing Between The Intention Behind The Various Exclude Lists The administrator should note that it is the excludelist update list being discussed here, in contrast with that is the excludelistsyncinstall/excludelistfullinstall lists which are discussed in section 5.4.7, and also in contrast with the excludelistgrab/excludelistgrabnew lists of section 8.5.2.
+Distinguishing Between The Intention Behind The Various Exclude Lists

+The administrator should note that it is the excludelist update list that is being discussed here, in contrast with the excludelist syncinstall/excludelist fullinstall lists which are discussed in section 5.4.7, and also in contrast with the excludelist grab/excludelist grabnew lists of section 8.5.2.

 So, for the imageupdate command the excludelistupdate list concerns an update to a running system, while for installation sync or full provisioning, the corresponding exclude lists (excludelistsyncinstall and excludelistfullinstall) from section 5.4.7 are about an install during node start-up.
 Because the copying intention during updates is to be speedy, the imageupdate command synchronizes files rather than unnecessarily overwriting unchanged files.
-Thus, the excludelistsyncinstall exclusion list it uses is actually analogous to the excludelistsyncinstall exclusion list used in the sync case of section 5.4.7, rather than being analogous to the excludelistfullinstall list.
+Thus, the excludelistupdate exclusion list it uses is actually analogous to the excludelistsyncinstall exclusion list used in the sync case of section 5.4.7, rather than being analogous to the excludelistfullinstall list.